-Walk the aisles of most auto parts stores and you’ll find multiple “mechanic-in-a-bottle”-type additives that claim to restore transmission performance.
-The claims made typically include some variation of the following:
+Walk the aisles of most auto parts stores and you’ll find multiple “mechanic-in-a-bottle” transmission additives that claim to restore transmission performance.
+Do transmission additives work?
+That’s what we’ll look at in this post.

 • Frees stuck valves to improve shifting

 What do transmission additives do?

 First, let’s talk about what transmission additives are and what they do.

 Your transmission fluid serves a few vital roles.
 It acts as a hydraulic fluid to enable shifting, protects gears and bearings against wear, manages heat and provides frictional properties to ensure smooth, consistent shifts.

 Over time, the fluid deteriorates, especially if the transmission gets extremely hot from towing or hauling.

 Heat causes transmission fluid to oxidize, or break down.
 Fluids that break down allow sludge to form, which plugs narrow passages and interferes with shifting.
 Worn fluid can also fail to provide the correct frictional properties for your transmission.
 Eventually, you notice your vehicle shifting hard or erratically.
 Over time, the seals can also harden, causing them to crack and leak.

 Transmission fluid additives are designed to restore the fluid’s properties responsible for providing the correct frictional properties, heat resistance and other benefits.
 Some include additives designed to soften and swell worn seals, purportedly “fixing” leaks.